Variational analysis of inference from dynamical systems: The

 As $f \in C_b(\cX \times \cY)$ was arbitrary, it follows that $\lambda$ is invariant under $S \times T$.
 In particular, $\lambda \in \cM( \cX \times \cY, S \times T)$ and therefore $\pf{\lambda}{\cX}$ is in $\cM(\cX,S)$.
 Furthermore, as $y \in E$, $\pf{\lambda_n}{\cY} = \nu_n$ converges weakly to $\nu$, and therefore $\pf{\lambda}{\cY} = \nu$.
 Thus, $\lambda$ is in $\cJ(S: \nu)$.

-In light of the fact that $\lim_n \int c \, d\lambda_n = \gamma$, it suffices to show that
+In light of the fact that $\lim_n \int \ell \, d\lambda_n = \gamma$, it suffices to show that

-If the cost function $c(x,y)$ were bounded from below, this inequality would follow from the Portmanteau Theorem for weak convergence.
-For unbounded cost functions, we appeal to a truncation argument.
+If the loss $\ell$ were bounded from below, this inequality would follow from the Portmanteau Theorem for weak convergence, since we have assumed that it is lower semicontinuous.
+For unbounded losses, we appeal to a truncation argument.
 Though the details are somewhat routine, we include them here for completeness.
-For $\ell \in \N$, define the truncated cost
+For $m \in \N$, define the truncated loss

-Note that $|c_{\ell}| \leq |c|$ and that $c_{\ell} \to c$ as $\ell$ tends to infinity.
-The integrability of $c$ with respect to $\lambda$ follows from that of $c^*$ with respect to $\nu$, and the dominated convergence theorem then ensures that $\int c_{\ell} \, d\lambda \to \int c \, d\lambda$.
+Note that $|\ell_{m}| \leq |\ell|$ and that $\ell_{m} \to \ell$ as $m$ tends to infinity.
+The integrability of $\ell$ with respect to $\lambda$ follows from that of $\ell^*$ with respect to $\nu$, and the dominated convergence theorem then ensures that $\int \ell_{m} \, d\lambda \to \int \ell \, d\lambda$.
 Moreover, with $\nu_n$ defined as in (\ref{nun_def}), it follows from the choice of $y$ that

 In order to establish (\ref{Eqn:Charlotte}), let $\epsilon>0$ be fixed.
-By virtue of the results in the previous paragraph, there exist integers $\ell$ and $n_1$ sufficiently large that for each $n \geq n_1$
+By virtue of the results in the previous paragraph, there exist integers $m$ and $n_1$ sufficiently large that for each $n \geq n_1$

-Moreover, as $\lambda_n \Rightarrow \lambda$ and $c_{\ell}$ is lower semi-continuous and bounded, there exists $n_2 \geq n_1$ such that for each $n \geq n_2$,
+Moreover, as $\lambda_n \Rightarrow \lambda$ and $\ell_{m}$ is lower semi-continuous and bounded, there exists $n_2 \geq n_1$ such that for each $n \geq n_2$,

 Combining the inequalities above, a straightforward bound shows that